HealthTensor/policies/source/sections/auditing_policy.md

 	* Testing may be carried out internally or provided through an external third-party vendor.
 Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties).
 	* Testing shall be done on a routine basis, currently monthly.
 14. Software patches and updates will be applied to all systems in a timely manner.
 In the case of routine updates, they will be applied after thorough testing.
 In the case of updates to correct known vulnerabilities, priority will be given to testing to speed the time to production.
 Critical security patches are applied within 30 days from testing and all security patches are applied within 90 days after testing.
-	* In the case of PaaS Customers, updates to Application and Database versions are the responsibility of Customers, though HealthTensor will, at it's own discretion, notify and recommend updates to customer systems.

 ## Audit Requests